Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Background and Related Work

 \subsubsection{Fluvial system}

-\textit{Badlands} uses a triangular irregular network (TIN) to solve the geomorphic equations presented below \cite{Braun1997}.
+\textit{Badlands} uses a triangular irregular network (TIN) to solve the geomorphic equations presented in \cite{Braun1997}.
 The continuity equation is defined using a finite volume approach and relies on the method described in Tucker et al. \cite{Tucker2001}.

-To solve channel incision and landscape evolution, the algorithm follows the O(n)-efficient ordering method from Braun and Willett \cite{Braun2013} and is based on a single-flow-direction (SFD) approximation assuming that water goes down the path of the steepest slope \cite{Callaghan1984}.
+To solve channel incision and landscape evolution, the algorithm follows the O(n)-efficient ordering method from Braun and Willett \cite{Braun2013}.
+This is based on a single-flow-direction (SFD) approximation assuming that water goes down the path of the steepest slope \cite{Callaghan1984}.

 Several formulations of river incision have been proposed to account for long term evolution of fluvial system \cite{Tucker10,Chen14}.
-These formulations describe different erosional behaviours ranging from detachment-limited incision, governed by bed resistance to erosion, to transport-limited incision, governed by flow capacity to transport sediment available on the bed.
-Mathematical representation of erosion processes in these formulations is often assumed to follow a stream power law \cite{Hobley2017}.
+These formulations describe different erosional behaviours.
+They include detachment-limited incision, which is governed by bed resistance to erosion, and transport-limited incision, which is governed by the capacity of the flow to transport sediment available on a river bed.
+Mathematical representation of the erosion process is often assumed to follow a stream power law \cite{Hobley2017}.
 These relatively simple approaches have two main advantages.
 First, they have been shown to approximate the first order kinematics of landscape evolution across geologically relevant timescales ($>$10\textsuperscript{4} years).
 Second, neither the details of long term catchment hydrology nor the complexity of sediment mobilisation dynamics are required.
 However, other formulations are sometimes necessary when addressing specific aspects of landscape evolution.

-In this study we use the default fluvial incision law available in \textit{Badlands} which is based on the detachment-limited stream power law, in which erosion rate $\dot{\epsilon}$ depends on drainage area $A$ ($m^2$), net precipitation $P$ ($m/yr$) and local slope $S$ and takes the form:
+In this paper, our main objective centres around the estimation with uncertainty quantification of the parameters in Badlands.
+We use the default fluvial incision law available in \textit{Badlands} which is based on the detachment-limited stream power law, in which erosion rate $\dot{e}$ depends on drainage area $A$ ($m^2$), net precipitation $P$ ($m/yr$) and local slope $S$ which takes the form

-$\kappa_{f}$ is a dimensional coefficient describing the erodibility of the channel bed as a function of rock strength, bed roughness and climate, $m$ and $n$ are dimensionless positive constants.
-Default formulation assumes $m=0.5$ and $n=1$.
+where, $\epsilon$ is a dimensional coefficient describing the erodibility of channel bed as a function of rock strength, bed roughness and climate, $m$ and $n$ are dimensionless positive constants.
+The default formulation assumes $m=0.5$ and $n=1$.
 Using this incision law, sediment deposition occurs solely in topographically closed depression and marine locations.